The office you choose for your small business can have a significant impact on your company culture, productivity, employee retention and much more.

 There aren’t many businesses today that can function without a reliable internet connection.
 Some offices, especially those that are managed or serviced, include internet access as part of the rent.

 If you end up leasing somewhere privately, you will need to factor in getting a line connected and your monthly payments for access.
+You’ll also want to make use of a resource like test my internet speed every so often so that you can make sure you are getting the connection you are paying for.

 Keep your brand image and company culture in mind